pages-themes/minimal/pages/projects2.md

 ### Synergies identified

-This list highlights potential links and collaborations between the projects of the Disease Maps Community:
+The list below highlights links for potential collaborations and map module reuse between the projects of the Disease Maps Community:

-- Rheumatoid arthritis within the [RA-Map](../rheumatoidarthritis) and [SYSCID Map](../syscid) projects;
+- The rheumatoid arthritis topic within the [RA-Map](../rheumatoidarthritis) and [SYSCID Map](../syscid) projects; the SYSCID Map includes inflammatory bowel disease, rheumatoid arthritis and systemic lupus erythematosus components.
--
+- The ulcerative colitis component within the [SYSCID Map](../syscid) and [ImmUniverse Map](../immuniverse) projects.
+Ulcerative colitis is an inflammatory bowel disease (IBD) that causes inflammation and ulcers in the digestive tract.
+The ImmUniverse Map includes ulcerative colitis and atopic dermatitis components; the SYSCID Map includes inflammatory bowel disease, rheumatoid arthritis and systemic lupus erythematosus components.
+- The allergic component of the [AsthmaMap](../asthma) and [ImmUniverse Map](../immuniverse) projects.
+Allergic rhenitis and asthma belong to the "atopic march", a typical progression of allergic diseases that are likely to share key mechanisms.
+The ImmUniverse Map includes ulcerative colitis and atopic dermatitis components.